-- Proposal No. 1: The amendment to the Company's Certificate of Incorporation to declassify the Board of Directors requires FOR votes from the holders of a 66/3% of the outstanding voting securities of the Company, voting together as a single class. - Proposal No. 2: The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 requires an affirmative FOR vote of a majority of the shares of our common stock present in person (including virtually) or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+Proposal No. 2: The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024 requires an affirmative FOR vote of a majority of the shares of our common stock present in person (including virtually) or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
 You may vote FOR, AGAINST or ABSTAIN.
 If you ABSTAIN from voting on Proposal No. 2, the abstention will have the same effect as a vote AGAINST the proposal.
 Broker non-votes will have no effect on the outcome of this proposal.